The Bankrate promise

 Some 401(k) plans may also offer a type of investment called an asset allocation fund, which places investments in asset classes with various allocations to stocks and bonds.
 The funds might be called aggressive, moderate or conservative.
 More aggressive funds will have higher allocations to stocks, while more conservative funds will tend to have more bonds.

 “Before you invest in these, you need to do your homework and investigate what the allocation is to see if it is suitable to your risk tolerance,” Corliss says.

 - Being too conservative: Some people may think that the best way to manage risk is not to take any, but being too conservative with your investments can be a risk, too.
 Many investors don’t allocate enough of their retirement portfolios to stocks, which will likely have the highest returns over the long term.
 Instead, they stick to assets perceived to be low-risk investments such as bonds.
 While stocks are volatile, they should be an important part of investing for goals like retirement.

 - Paying too much in fees: Fund expenses eat into the return you earn as an investor, so pay special attention to the fees associated with the funds you invest in.
 If a fund has an annual expense ratio above 0.50 percent, it’s likely you can choose something cheaper.
-Most index funds cost less than 0.10 percent each year.
+Most index funds cost less than 0.10 percent each year to own.